Fillo22/EdgeMonitoring/README.md

 - `AZURE_STORAGE_CONNECTION_STRING`: Your Azure Blob Storage account connection string.
 - `AZURE_STORAGE_CONTAINER_NAME`: The name of the container in Azure Blob Storage where the CSV results will be saved.
+- `SLEEP_TIME`: The amount of time between scanning

 ## Usage